MMudassirAli/old-Paint/README.md

 # Paint Project
-project made in html, css and javascript
+project made in html, css and javascript.